gmankab/guides/gamescope-steam/gamescope-steam.md

-# gamescope with steam on fedora
+# add gamescope with steam to gdm on fedora

 ![gamescope-steam](gamescope-steam.jpg)